Updated May 19th, 2023

 This is a good way to start a conversation between your pediatrician and your child.

-If you do not have an appointment coming up, a quick call is suggested.
+If you do not have an appointment coming up, a quick call is advised.

-I suggest involving your doctor as a best practice.
-Most parents know all about their child’s health and how active they are.
+I suggest involving your pediatrician as a best practice.

 Fitness and Activity Levels